The Geometry of Uniqueness, Sparsity and Clustering in Penalized Estimation: Pattern selection properties

 The assumption that components of $w$ are strictly decreasing and non-zero is important.
-For example, if $w_1 = \dots = w_p > 0$, the sign permutahedron is just a cube and clearly, there is no one-to-one relationship between the set SLOPE models and the set of faces of the cube.
+For example, if $w_1 = \dots = w_p > 0$, the signed permutahedron is just a cube and clearly, there is no one-to-one relationship between the set SLOPE patterns and the set of faces of the cube.
 A similar situation arises if $w$ contains zero components.
-As can be seen when $p = 2$ and $w_2 = 0$, the SLOPE norm is the supremum norm and the corresponding dual unit ball is the unit cross-polytope in $\R^2$, whose faces cannot bijectively be mapped to $\mM_2$ given in the example above.
+As can be seen when $p = 2$ and $w_2 = 0$, the sorted-$\ell_1$-norm is the supremum norm and the corresponding dual unit ball is the unit cross-polytope in $\R^2$, whose faces cannot bijectively be mapped to $\mM_2$ given in the example above.

-\begin{example*} We now describe the faces $F_w(m)$, $m \in \mM_2$, of the sign permutahedron $P_w^\pm$ when $w = (3.5,1.5)'$.
-In the following, we use the fact that -- up to an orthogonal transformation described in Lemma~\ref{lem:trans-prop} -- $F_w(m)$ is equal to $F_w(\tilde m)$ for some $\tilde m$, a non-negative and non-increasing SLOPE model.
-The relationship between the SLOPE models $m \in \mM_2$ and faces of the sign permutahedron $P_w^\pm$ are listed below and illustrated in Figure~\ref{fig:slope-models}.
+\begin{example} We now describe the faces $F_w(m)$, $m \in \mM_2$, of the signed permutahedron $P_w^\pm$ when $w = (3.5,1.5)'$.
+In the following, we use the fact that -- up to an orthogonal transformation described in Lemma~\ref{lem:trans-prop} -- $F_w(m)$ is equal to $F_w(\tilde m)$ for some $\tilde m$, a non-negative and non-increasing SLOPE pattern.
+The relationship between the SLOPE patterns $m \in \mM_2$ and faces of the signed permutahedron $P_w^\pm$ are listed below and illustrated in Figure~\ref{fig:SLOPE-patterns}.
 Note that $\codim(F_w(m)) = \|m\|_\infty$.

-\end{example*}
+\end{example}

-Analogously to the accessible sign vectors for LASSO and BP, for a given $X$, we introduce the notion of accessible SLOPE models.
+Analogously to the accessible sign vectors for LASSO and BP, for a given $X$, we introduce the notion of accessible SLOPE patterns.